UKHomeOffice/engineering-guidance-and-standards/docs/standards/designing-and-maintaining-an-api.md

 Using appropiate nouns for resource names rather than actions, because nouns describe the data, and can be used hierarchically to allow a consumer to navigate an API more easily.
 An example may be to use /devices to list all devices and /devices/:id to list the attributes of a particular device.

-Although this advice is given on the [RESTful resource naming page](https://restfulapi.net/resource-naming/) it details a recommended approach to help regardless on type of API (RESTful, GraphQL etc).
+Although this advice is given on the [RESTful resource naming page](https://restfulapi.net/resource-naming/) it details a recommended approach to help regardless of the type of API (RESTful, GraphQL etc).

 ### You MUST include some way to observe your API

 When maintaining an API we must have a way to make sure that is in good health and there is a way to trace activity.

-It is recommended that logs are used however the sensitivity of the data logged must also be considered.
+Application logs that are sent to an aggregation service are recommended for this.
+Review [the securing application logging pattern](https://engineering.homeoffice.gov.uk/patterns/securing-application-logging/) if your requests or responses could contain sensitive information.

 Metrics are also a good way to understand the current state of your API, as developers will be able to track and observe in real time any issues or downtime via alerts that can be set up.